Home

 Private collection

-Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 635
+Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 635/Newspaper reports from 1882

 No. 70 - Un coin de jardin à Vetheuil.